Ferritin Level Interpreter

 Sources: WHO (2020) Serum ferritin concentrations for the assessment of iron status and iron deficiency in populations; Mei Z et al., Lancet Haematol 2017; typical laboratory reference intervals.

-One of the most commonly missed diagnoses in primary care is iron deficiency without anaemia — also called pre-latent or latent iron deficiency.
-When ferritin falls between approximately 15 and 30 ng/mL, iron stores are depleted enough to impair cellular function and cause symptoms, even though haemoglobin may still be within the normal range.
-Symptoms can include persistent fatigue, brain fog, hair shedding, cold hands and feet, poor exercise tolerance, restless legs, and brittle nails.
+Research suggests that low iron stores without anaemia — also called pre-latent or latent iron deficiency — are commonly under-recognised.
+When ferritin falls between approximately 15 and 30 ng/mL, studies indicate that iron stores may be sufficiently depleted to affect cellular function and be associated with symptoms, even though haemoglobin may still be within the typical reference range.
+Symptoms reported in the literature include persistent fatigue, brain fog, hair shedding, cold hands and feet, poor exercise tolerance, restless legs, and brittle nails.

-The WHO defines iron deficiency at ferritin below 15 ng/mL in adults.
-However, research by Mei Z et al. (Lancet Haematol, 2017) and others has shown that many individuals experience functional iron deficiency at ferritin levels up to 30 ng/mL.
-A practical functional threshold of 30 ng/mL is widely used by clinicians to guide supplementation decisions, particularly in symptomatic patients.
-This underdiagnosis is especially common in pre-menopausal women, where low ferritin may be dismissed if haemoglobin appears normal.
+The WHO 2020 reference threshold for iron deficiency is ferritin below 15 ng/mL in adults.
+However, research by Mei Z et al. (Lancet Haematol, 2017) and others suggests that many individuals may experience functional iron deficiency at ferritin levels up to 30 ng/mL.
+Consensus thresholds in clinical practice typically suggest a practical functional threshold of 30 ng/mL, which many clinicians use to guide supplementation discussions, particularly in symptomatic individuals.
+Research suggests this under-recognition is especially common in pre-menopausal women, where low ferritin may be dismissed if haemoglobin appears within reference range.

 Ferritin in Athletes

-Endurance athletes are disproportionately affected by low ferritin.
-Two mechanisms are particularly important: exercise-induced hepcidin secretion — a hormone released after prolonged exercise that blocks intestinal iron absorption for up to 24 hours — and foot-strike haemolysis, where repetitive impact destroys red blood cells and accelerates iron losses.
-Sweat losses and gastrointestinal bleeding in runners compound the problem.
-As a result, sports medicine practice commonly targets ferritin above 40–50 ng/mL in endurance athletes, with some practitioners aiming for >50 ng/mL in elite performers.
+Research suggests endurance athletes may be disproportionately affected by low ferritin.
+Two mechanisms are commonly cited: exercise-induced hepcidin secretion — a hormone that may be released after prolonged exercise and which research suggests can reduce intestinal iron absorption for up to 24 hours — and foot-strike haemolysis, where repetitive impact may destroy red blood cells and accelerate iron losses.
+Studies indicate that sweat losses and gastrointestinal bleeding in runners may compound the problem.
+As a result, sports medicine practice commonly discusses ferritin targets above 40–50 ng/mL in endurance athletes, with some practitioners discussing >50 ng/mL in elite performers.
 These targets are widely cited in the sports medicine literature but are not established by a formal guideline body such as the WHO or a national haematology society.
+Athletes should discuss any specific targets with a qualified healthcare provider.

 When Ferritin Is Elevated

-A raised ferritin — particularly above 300 ng/mL in men or 200 ng/mL in women — can have multiple causes that require different clinical responses.
-Common causes include: acute or chronic inflammation (including infections, autoimmune disease, and cancer — ferritin is an acute-phase reactant and can rise dramatically without reflecting iron overload); non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH); excessive alcohol consumption; hereditary haemochromatosis (HFE gene mutations causing iron accumulation); hyperferritinaemia-cataract syndrome and other rare hyperferritinaemia syndromes; repeated blood transfusions; and recent intravenous iron administration.
-Markedly elevated ferritin above 1,000 ng/mL is a significant clinical finding that warrants investigation for haemochromatosis, hyperinflammatory states (including macrophage activation syndrome), or haematological malignancy.
-Because inflammation alone can elevate ferritin substantially, always interpret a high ferritin result alongside CRP (to identify inflammation) and transferrin saturation (to assess iron availability), not in isolation.
+A raised ferritin — particularly above 300 ng/mL in men or 200 ng/mL in women — may be associated with multiple different states.
+Common associations cited in the literature include: acute or chronic inflammation (including infections, autoimmune conditions, and cancer — ferritin is an acute-phase reactant and research suggests it can rise substantially without reflecting iron overload); non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH); excessive alcohol consumption; hereditary haemochromatosis (HFE gene variants associated with iron accumulation); hyperferritinaemia-cataract syndrome and other rare hyperferritinaemia syndromes; repeated blood transfusions; and recent intravenous iron administration.
+Consensus thresholds typically suggest that markedly elevated ferritin above 1,000 ng/mL warrants investigation for conditions such as haemochromatosis, hyperinflammatory states (including macrophage activation syndrome), or haematological malignancy.
+Because inflammation alone may elevate ferritin substantially, research suggests a high ferritin result should be interpreted alongside CRP (a marker of inflammation) and transferrin saturation (a measure of iron availability), not in isolation.
+Always discuss results with a qualified healthcare provider.

 Restless Legs Syndrome and Ferritin

-Iron plays a critical role in dopamine synthesis in the brain, and low brain iron — reflected by low serum ferritin — is a well-established contributor to Restless Legs Syndrome (RLS).
-The International Restless Legs Syndrome Study Group (IRLSSG) 2018 consensus recommends considering oral iron supplementation in RLS patients with serum ferritin at or below 75 ng/mL.
-For intravenous iron, the threshold is ferritin ≤75 ng/mL combined with a transferrin saturation below 20%.
-This threshold is notably higher than the general WHO iron deficiency cutoff, reflecting the higher iron sensitivity of the dopaminergic system.
-Patients with RLS and ferritin in the 30–75 ng/mL range who are otherwise considered "normal" by their lab reference range may benefit from iron supplementation — this should be discussed with a neurologist or sleep medicine specialist.
+Research suggests iron plays a critical role in dopamine synthesis in the brain, and studies indicate that low brain iron — which may be reflected by low serum ferritin — is widely discussed as a contributor to Restless Legs Syndrome (RLS).
+The International Restless Legs Syndrome Study Group (IRLSSG) 2018 consensus suggests considering oral iron supplementation in RLS patients with serum ferritin at or below 75 ng/mL.
+For intravenous iron, the consensus threshold typically suggested is ferritin ≤75 ng/mL combined with a transferrin saturation below 20%.
+This threshold is notably higher than the general WHO reference threshold, which research suggests reflects the higher iron sensitivity of the dopaminergic system.
+Individuals with RLS and ferritin in the 30–75 ng/mL range whose values are otherwise within their lab reference range may benefit from a discussion of iron supplementation — this should be discussed with a qualified healthcare provider such as a neurologist or sleep medicine specialist.